realworldocaml/book/book/gadts/README.md

 Here, the variants really just represent the two building blocks of a
-pipeline: `Step` corresponds to the `@>` operator, and `Empty` corresponds to the `empty` pipeline.
+pipeline: `Step` corresponds to the `@>` operator, and `Empty` corresponds to the `empty` pipeline, as you can see below.

 ```ocaml env=main
 # let ( @> ) f pipeline = Step (f,pipeline)